Hexer10/RCON-TelegramBOT/README.md

-Soon there will a public one!
+Soon there will a public bot that you can use without installing it by yourself!